cost

 DOC Total Number Inmates W/ICE Detainers

-DOC Percent of Inmates W/ICE Detainers Incarcerated for the Crime of Sex Abuse
+DOC Percent Inmates W/ICE Detainers

-Source: Research and Evaluation DOC Report ICE inmates list 01 December 18 and Inmate Population Profile 01 December 18.
+Source: Research and Evaluation DOC Report ICE inmates list 01 February 19 and Inmate Population Profile 01 February 19.

 OREGON DEPARTMENT OF CORRECTIONS